RinardNick/client_mcp/user_stories.md

 ---

-### User Story 2.5: Limit Tool Invocations and Continue Conversation
+### ✓ ~~User Story 2.5: Limit Tool Invocations and Continue Conversation~~

 **Description**:
-As an engineer, I want the client to enforce a maximum number of tool invocations per session and continue the conversation seamlessly once that limit is reached so that the LLM does not enter an infinite loop of tool calls.
+~~As an engineer, I want the client to enforce a maximum number of tool invocations per session and continue the conversation seamlessly once that limit is reached so that the LLM does not enter an infinite loop of tool calls.~~

 **Acceptance Criteria**:

-- The client tracks the number of tool invocations in the current session.
+- ✓ ~~The client tracks the number of tool invocations in the current session.~~
-- Once the number reaches the configured `max_tool_calls`, any further tool invocation requests are either ignored or replaced with a final message.
+- ✓ ~~Once the number reaches the configured `max_tool_calls`, any further tool invocation requests are either ignored or replaced with a final message.~~
-- The conversation continues normally without additional tool calls.
+- ✓ ~~The conversation continues normally without additional tool calls.~~
-- The final message from the LLM (with no pending tool calls) is streamed back to the host.
+- ✓ ~~The final message from the LLM (with no pending tool calls) is streamed back to the host.~~
-- All steps, including when the tool limit is reached, are logged.
+- ✓ ~~All steps, including when the tool limit is reached, are logged.~~

 ---